AndHope/Basileia-Romaion/patch-notes.md

 ## Localization/Flavor
 - All IGs have had their base names and descriptions changed to better reflect the mods lore based on Jozues Recomendations.

+## ERE Changes
+- Updated ERE minors to start with the new Roman law varients.
+- Updated the starting war to naturally escalate if Aegypt is AI.
+- Added in some Kappadocian pops to eastern Anatolia and some events related to Regional Roman minorites.

 ## Balance and minor tweaks
 - increase base bureaucracy from 10 to 15
 - increase amount of bureaucratic buildings so most nations start with a balance or surplus at game start.